 Master of Science in Education in School Psychology

 The Master of Science in Education in school psychology is awarded after the first year of study.
-You must complete the Educational Specialist degree in school psychology to be licensed to practice in the school system.
+To practice as a licensed school psychologist, students must go on to complete the Educational Specialist degree in school psychology.
+UWL offers both degrees through the School Psychology Program.

 Complete the following requirements for a Master of Science in Education degree in school psychology:

 - A minimum of 15 of the 31 credits need to be completed at the 700 level.